LSWR C14 class: C14 class

 During the first few years of the twentieth century, the London and South Western Railway became concerned about losses incurred on several branch and short-distance passenger services, and began to experiment with the use of steam-powered railmotors.
 The resulting units proved to be under-powered during the summer months when traffic was higher, and also inflexible, as the power unit was permanently connected to the coach.
 As an alternative Dugald Drummond designed a class of small 2-2-0 tank locomotives, based on the railmotor power units, which could be coupled to one or more carriages to cater for different levels of load.
 These were specifically equipped for Push–pull trains working.
 As built, the outside cylinders were situated between the leading and driving wheels.

 The C14 class were tried out on a number of services during 1907.
 They were found to be more flexible than the railmotors but suffered from the same lack of power, as a result no further examples were built and the existing examples were gradually transferred to light shunting tasks or else were put into store.
+Four members of the class were used to shunt the lines on Town Quay in Southampton.